ONSITE • REMOTE • CLOUD

 • The alignment of both the injects and the actions of the defined plan.

-In the next two stages, One eSecurity considers existing workflows/IRPs or playbooks in order to refine the Cyber Exercise (continuous improvement) and include company platforms/committees to complete the scenario’s context.
-One eSecurity develops and reviews all the required material for the day (videos, speeches, notes, screens, and review physical accommodation etc.…).
+In the next steps, One eSecurity considers existing workflows/IRPs or playbooks in order to refine the Cyber Exercise (continuous improvement) and include company platforms/committees to complete the scenario’s context.
+One eSecurity develops and reviews all the required material for the day (videos, speeches, notes, screens, and review physical accommodation etc.).

 According to the committees and roles defined in the crisis management plan and/or IR plan, One eSecurity organizes teams in round-table environments during the exercise and gives them a predefined time for each and every inject to collaborate, and agree on actions and decisions between the different defined teams.